 - 700g pumpkin, cut into 3-4cm pieces

 - 20g olive oil, plus extra for drizzling

 - 1 onion, peeled and cut into quarters

 - 500 mls vegetable stock, see note 1

 - splash of plain yogurt or coconut milk

 - few fresh coriander leaves

-- Place the chopped butternut or whole halves onto a baking tray with the garlic clove.
-Drizzle with a little olive oil and salt and roast for 30-40 minutes.
+- Place the chopped pumpkin onto the baking tray and drizzle with a little olive oil and salt and roast for 30-40 minutes until soft.

 - About ten minutes before the pumpkin is ready, chop the onion and garlic in the Thermomix for 3 sec/speed 5.
 Scrape down the bowl, add the olive oil and saute for 5 mins/100/speed 2 with the measuring cup off.

 - When the pumpkin is cooked, transfer to the Thermomix bowl with the sauteed onions and garlic.
 Add the stock and blend for 1 min/speed 8, slowly increasing the speed.